 About enforcement procedures for repeat violations

-Google provides translated versions of our Help Centre, though they are not meant to change the content of our policies.
+Google provides translated versions of our Help Centre, although they are not meant to change the content of our policies.
 The English version is the official language that we use to enforce our policies.
 To view this article in a different language, use the language drop-down at the bottom of the page.

 As noted in our advertising Terms and Conditions, Google reserves the right to refuse ads or suspend ad accounts when necessary.
 To help ensure a safe and positive experience for users, Google requires that advertisers comply with Google Ads policies.
 We take repeat violations of our policies seriously and take action against advertisers for non-compliance.